cherryaugusta/portfolio/README.md

 - **Key Tools**: Python (Pandas, NumPy, Scikit-learn, MLflow)

 ## 🚀 **Career Aspirations**
-I am eager to contribute as a **DevOps Engineer**, leveraging my proficiency in Python, problem-solving abilities, and dedication to continuous improvement.
+I am eager to contribute as a **Python/DevOps Engineer**, leveraging my proficiency in Python, problem-solving abilities, and dedication to continuous improvement.
 I aim to thrive in collaborative and innovative environments while contributing to impactful solutions.

 ## 👥 Let's Connect
 I’m open to networking, collaboration, and career opportunities.
 Feel free to reach out: